unity-atoms/unity-atoms/docs/tutorials/variable-instancer.md

 Unity Atoms have no problems with being used in a prefab.
 However, it will quickly become apparent that all instances of the prefab refer to the one and the same Atom asset, such as a specific `IntVariable` in the asset folder.

-For example, changing the value of a variable applies to all prefab instances that use the variable.
+For example, changing the value of a Variable applies to all prefab instances that use the Variable.
 Triggering the `Changed` event also causes all prefab instances to react.
 While this still has it's uses, the behaviour is not always desirable.

-To break free from global Atoms, variables can be instantiated as an in-memory copy when a prefab is created.
+To break free from global Atoms, Variables can be instantiated as an in-memory copy when a prefab is created.
 To do this, we need a `VariableInstancer`.

-> **Note:** A `VariableInstancer` is unique to the type of the variable.
+> **Note:** A `VariableInstancer` is unique to the type of the Variable.
 The generator can generate a `VariableInstancer` of any type needed.
 Unity Atoms comes with a set of predefined basic types.

-## Add a variable instancer and assign a base variable
+## Add a Variable Instancer and assign a base Variable

 Start by creating an empty `GameObject` called `Monster` and add an `Int Variable Instancer` component to it:

 ![add-int-var-instancer](../assets/variable-instancer/add-int-var-instancer-1.png)

-The `VariableInstancer` needs a base variable to instantiate.
+The `VariableInstancer` needs a base Variable to instantiate.
 Create any `IntVariable` and use the inspector to add the variable to the `Base` field.
-You can also click on `Create` to use a shortcut for type-appropriate variable creation from the instancer itself.
+You can also click on `Create` to use a shortcut for type-appropriate Variable creation from the instancer itself.

 ![add-int-var-instancer](../assets/variable-instancer/add-int-var-instancer-2.png)

 ## Listening for `Changed` event

-The `VariableInstancer` instantiates the appropriate `Changed` and `Changed With History` event instances for this variable.
+The `VariableInstancer` instantiates the appropriate `Changed` and `Changed With History` event instances for this Variable.
 That's why it's possible to listen for the `Changed` event in an `Int Event Reference Listener`.
 Add an `Int Event Reference Listener` as a component and use the three dots next to `Event Reference` to select `Use Variable Instancer`:

 ![use-variable-instancer](../assets/variable-instancer/use-variable-instancer.png)